Custom Processes

 ];

-The custom processes in webman are actually a simple encapsulation of workerman.
-It separates configuration from business logic and implements workerman's onXXX callbacks through class methods, making it fully compatible with workerman's other usage.
+The custom processes in Webman are essentially a simple encapsulation of Workerman, which separates configuration from business logic and implements Workerman's onXXX callbacks via class methods.
+All other usages are identical to Workerman.